Solar constraints on captured electrophilic dark matter: Results

 Gamma ray flux may originate from hadronic interactions of cosmic ray particles in the solar atmosphere \cite{Seckel:1991ffa,Zhou:2016ljf}.
 In addition, processes such as Inverse Compton scattering of cosmic-ray electrons with solar photons \cite{Orlando:2006zs,Moskalenko:2006ta,Orlando:2013pza} and particle acceleration during severe solar events \cite{Kafexhiu:2018wmh} can produce gamma ray flux indistinguishable to the one investigated here.
-We keep the exclusion limits modest by assuming that the entire Fermi-LAT observations are based on the captured photon flux neglecting the aforementioned backgrounds.
-Our limits will be stronger than the ones stated here if we incorporate all other processes as a background in the Fermi-LAT data.
-In Fig.\,\ref{fig:limits}, we plot the excluded regions of DM-electron scattering cross-section assuming $100 \, \%$ branching ratio to $\mu \bar{\mu}$ ($\gamma \gamma$) represented by the blue (red) line and the region above it.
-The yellow shaded region depicts the breakdown of equilibrium assumption which is obtained by considering typical WIMP annihilation cross-section \cite{Peter:2009mk}.
-Limits within this region get considerably relaxed.
-For mediator decay to $\mu \bar{\mu}$, the exclusion limits can reach upto $\mathcal{O}(10^{-43}-10^{-41}) \, \rm cm^2$ which keeps the capture in equilibrium with the annihilation within our parameter space of interest.
-Strikingly, for the considered scenario the present solar bounds on the electron-DM couplings from the Fermi-LAT pushes the excluded regions to the limit permitted by the equilibrium floor, as can be seen in Fig.\,\ref{fig:limits}.
+We keep the exclusion limits modest by assuming that the entire Fermi-LAT and HAWC observations are based on the photon flux from captured DM annihilation, neglecting the aforementioned backgrounds.
+Our limits will be stronger than the ones stated here if we incorporate all other processes as a background in the observed data.
+In Fig.\,\ref{fig:limits}, the excluded regions of DM-electron scattering cross-section from the Fermi-LAT and HAWC measurements, assuming $100 \, \%$ branching ratio to $\mu \bar{\mu}$ ($\gamma \gamma$) is represented by the blue (red) line and the region above it.
+The solid and dashed blue (red) contours represent the sensitivity arising from Fermi-LAT and HAWC observations respectively for $\mu \bar{\mu}$ ($\gamma \gamma$) final states.
+The discussed framework is limited by a minimum testable DM mass, owing to the fact that DM lighter than $\sim 5$ GeV would rapidly evaporate after getting captured within the Sun thus significantly reducing the signal \cite{Liang:2018cjn,Garani:2021feo}.
+The yellow shaded region depicts the breakdown of equilibrium where for typical WIMP-like annihilation cross-section ($\langle \sigma v \rangle \sim 3 \times 10^{-26} \, {\rm cm^3 s^{-1}}$ \cite{Peter:2009mk, Steigman:2012nb, Saikawa:2020swg}) the captured DM do not equlibriate within the solar age \cite{Peter:2009mk}.
+In this regime the DM do not equlibriate within the Sun and consequently the limits within this region get considerably relaxed.
+Though for $\gamma \gamma$ channel, the limit penetrates into the non-equlibriation regime it can still rule out regions of the parameter space in the red hatched region.
+For mediator decay to $\mu \bar{\mu}$, the exclusion limits can reach upto $\mathcal{O}(10^{-43}-10^{-40}) \, \rm cm^2$ which keeps the capture in equilibrium with the annihilation within our parameter space of interest.
+Strikingly, for the considered scenario the present solar bounds on the DM-elctron couplings from the Fermi-LAT and the HAWC pushes the excluded regions to the limit permitted by the equilibrium floor, as can be seen in Fig.\,\ref{fig:limits}.
 The limit obtained by probing neutrino signal of captured DM in Sun is shown for reference \cite{Kopp:2009et}.
 For XENON1T, we obtain the limits by considering S2-only analysis utilizing the \texttt{obscura} code \cite{XENON:2019gfn,Emken:2021uzb}.
 Note that our limits mildly depend on the mediator mass which is set at 5 GeV.
-The bounds obtained from this analysis, though model dependent, provides the most stringent bounds on the DM-electron scattering cross-section in the considered region of DM parameter space improving the existing bounds by a factor of $10^3-10^4$.
+The bounds obtained from this analysis, though model dependent, provide the most stringent bounds on the DM-electron scattering cross-section in the considered region of DM parameter space improving the existing bounds by a factor of $\sim 10^4-10^6$.